devops329/devops/instruction/syntheticTesting/syntheticTesting.md

 ## Viewing the results

 It will take a few seconds for the results of your test to start recording.
-Once they do you will see the summary displayed.
+Once they do, you will see the summary displayed.

 ![Check summary](checkSummary.png)